fbq('track', 'ViewContent');

 I make sure we have plenty of maps around, and the children scramble to be the first ones with the answer!
 It's just a little bit every day, but they become familiar with the names of the states, the bodies of water, and the cardinal directions.

-The timing is good, since their reading skills and their mapping skills are strong enough for these activities by April, and since we won't get out until the last week of June, they'll be getting almost daily practice!
+The timing is good since their reading and mapping skills will be strong enough for these activities by April.
+Since we won't get out until the last week of June, they'll be getting almost daily practice!

 Want to know more about brain-based learning?
 See Ten Brain Based Learning Strategies or 10 Key Brainy Points.